ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

  	* The application's name
  	* The Region, Organization, and Space that your pipeline stages deploy to.

 You can configure those items for each tool.

  ![Delivery Pipeline Configuration settings](images/deploy_configuration.png)

  The layout of this section in the UI is defined by the `deploy.json` schema.

- Within the schema, the following properties should be updated to match the details of your application:
+ Within the schema, the following properties are to be updated to match the details of your application:

  	* Title
  	* Description